Apply to be a Youth Commissioner

 If you have any questions about the application, need help filling it out, or are just curious about the status of your application, please contact our office at (415) 554-6446 or email us at firstname.lastname@example.org.
 While we try very hard to stay true to the deadlines listed below, the process sometimes takes longer than expected.
 Please be patient and we will contact you as soon as possible!

-1. Please submit your completed application to the Youth Commission by 11:59 p.m. on May 12th, 2019.
+1. Please submit your completed application to the Youth Commission by 11:59 p.m. on [TBD in Spring 2020].
 Late applications will not be accepted.

-2. Applications will be reviewed and followed up during the second week of May.
+2. Applications will be reviewed and followed up during the second week of [TBD in Spring 2020].

-3. If you have been selected for an interview, you will be contacted to attend either mid-May 21st - 23rd.
+3. If you have been selected for an interview, you will be contacted to attend either mid-[TBD in Spring 2020]

 4. Applications will then be forwarded to the Office of the Mayor and to the members of the Board of Supervisors for additional review.